ODBC from C tutorial (part 1) — getting started

 }

-Note Most InfoTypes require the connection handle to be in a connected state since they are returning information about the driver.
+Note Most InfoTypes require the connection handle to be in a connected state since they are returning information about the ODBC driver.

 #include <stdio.h>